tcklpl/ismr3dv/README.md

 This is my undergraduate thesis: **ISMR3DV** (Ionospheric Scintillation Monitoring Results: 3D Visualizer).
 Built using WebGL2 and typescript.

-The project contains 2 folders: `server` and `visualizer`. `visualizer` is the actual project and `server` is just a basic NodeJS + Express server to run the project.
+The project contains 2 folders: `server` and `visualizer`. `visualizer` is the actual project and `server` is a NodeJS + Express server to statically serve the visualizer and act as a middle man between the visualizer and the API in order to not expose the private API key.

 # Compiling and Running